Hollywood glamour photography has been a source of inspiration in portrait photography for a very long time.

 You can also add a pop of color to your photos, as pictured above, to give your portraits an old Hollywood feel.

-Add Textures to Create an Analogue Feel
+Add Textures to Create an Analog Feel

 Even though the Golden Age of Hollywood is long gone, its essence remains in photography.